zenbe/pyshareflow/README.md

 This is a simple python library to interface with Zenbe's Shareflow service.

-The library was coded against Python 2.6.2.
+This library was tested with Python 2.6.

 Currently pyshareflow requires an API key.
 An API key can be obtained by sending a request to Zenbe via our [contact